 - the company must not have net assets of more than £200,000 before any SEIS investment

-- an individual who makes a capital gain on another asset and uses the amount of the gain in making a SEIS investment will not pay tax on 50% of the liability for 2013/14 and beyond subject to certain conditions
+- an individual who makes a capital gain on another asset and uses the amount of the gain in making a SEIS investment will not pay tax on 50% of the liability, subject to certain conditions

 - there is a huge amount of anti-avoidance legislation to prevent exploitation for tax avoidance purposes.